Robin Galloway: Scot FM and KEY 103

-Robin left Grampian in 1995 to work on the breakfast show for the Central Scotland regional station Scot FM, which saw his rating increase by nearly 400%, helping boost SCOT FM.
-Robin left the station in March 1997 after a series of clashes with then Programme director Jeff Graham.
-Robin originally planned to work out the remaining time after handing in his notice, but Scot FM bosses replaced him within days and concupiscence forced him to sign the agreement which banned him for taking any new jobs in Scotland.
-Scot FM insisted on a gagging order.
-Later that year, Robin moved to Manchester to presented Drivertime show on Key 103 with stints at 100.4 Jazz FM, During this time, he also presented for Granada Sky Broadcasting and Discovery.
+Galloway left Grampian in 1995 to work on the breakfast show for the Central Scotland regional station Scot FM, which saw his ratings increase by nearly 400%, and helped boost the station.
+He left the station in March 1997 after a series of clashes with then programme director Jeff Graham.
+Later that year, Robin moved to Manchester to present the drivetime show on Key 103 with stints at 100.4 Jazz FM, During this time, he also presented for Granada Sky Broadcasting and Discovery.

-In March 1999 Robin started presenting a Sunday lunchtime show on Scot FM from his new home studio in Manchester which was paid for by Scot FM, his studio was also used present a Saturday morning show on Northsound 1 and Overnight slot on Century 105.
+In March 1999, Galloway started presenting a Sunday lunchtime show on Scot FM from his new home studio in Manchester.
+His studio was also used present a Saturday morning show on Northsound 1 and an overnight slot on Century 105.